 Burning butane does not normally produce carbon monoxide.

 Complete combustion of butane produces carbon dioxide (CO2) and water vapor (not carbon monoxide which is different).

 Asian families commonly and regularly use the butane stove for cooking in their kitchens.
 I’ve used my single burner indoor butane stove lots of times without issue whatsoever.

 That said, although not likely, ‘incomplete’ combustion of butane will produce some carbon monoxide.

 It’s always a good idea to be aware of ventilation in your space, especially if you’re cooking in a very small area.
 A carbon monoxide detector should be in every home.
 Why?
 Because you can’t smell it.

 Read more: Carbon Monoxide Poisoning – Do You Have These Symptoms?

-– The power goes out.
+– When the power goes out.
 Heat up a nice can of (fill in the blank) for dinner!

 – Again, power outage.
-All night.
+It’s out all night.
 Hot coffee in the morning!
 Got a percolator for that?!

 – Road trip!
 Took mine cross country.
 Served us well on the trip!
 Because we took lots of our own food with us (cans of this and that, etc..).

 – Convenient for a camping trip.
 Not so much for backpack but a base camp, yes.

 – Hunting camp.
 Fishing camp.
 You name it…